salmon in Chile

-Day 2: Early morning transfer to camp via private transfer service and boat.
-Arrival at lunch, fish the nearby pools in the afternoon.
+Early morning transfer to camp via private transfer service and boat.
+Fish Homepool in the afternoon.

-Day 9: Fish nearby pools for half a day before you depart for Puerto Montt.
+Fish Homepool in the morning before you depart for Puerto Montt.
 Stay at hotel.

-Despite the remote location this wilderness camp will be glamping at its finest.
-Guests will stay in two spacious double occupancy luxury canvas tents equipped with comfortable beds, chairs, and equipment storage.
-There will be a bathhouse with two bathrooms – each having a shower (with hot running water!), sink, and flush toilet.
+Despite the remote location this wilderness camp will be staying in two comfortable cabins with private bathrooms, flush toilets and heated water, comfortable beds and equipment storage.
 All meals will be prepared in the fixed camp kitchen and served in a large dining/lounge tent.

 All meals are simply prepared with delicious, locally sourced ingredients, and they are accompanied by excellent Chilean red and white wine and refreshing local brands of cold beer.
 On the last evening, the camp usually prepare a delicious ‘Asado’ – the classic Patagonian barbeque of lamb or beef over an open fire, washed down with a delicious Chilean ‘tinto’.